tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 Take a moment to explain the layout of the page to the class.

-* The _play_ button in the top left corner of the page, starts training the network.
+* The _play_ button in the top left corner of the page starts training the network.

   ![tf_play.png](Images/tf_play.png)